wostzone/api-go/docs/http-api.md

 This document describes the HTTP API used to connect to the WoST Hub.
 The server side is implemented by the Hub HTTP protocol binding.

-It is based on the Dec 2020 draft specification of [WEB Thing API](https://webthings.io/api/) with some changes to make it WoST compatible.
+It is based on the Dec 2020 draft specification of [WEB Thing API](https://webthings.io/api/) and the Form templates proposed in [WoT Binding Templates](https://w3c.github.io/wot-binding-templates/#property-forms).

-Note that this is an abbreviated description of the full API.
-The full API will be defined in Swagger in the future.
+Note that the WoT specification is still in draft.
+Also note that the specification has some complicated ways of doing simple things.
+This document includes some proposals to keep things simple.
+The WoST protocol binding might end up having to implement the simple form and the complicated form once the standard is finalized.

 ## Security Schemes